alyssadata/AI-Foundations-Derivative-Check/03_AUTHORSHIP_AND_STRUCTURE_PROCESS.md

 These actions assist structure.

-They do not create transfer of Origin.
+They do not create transfer of Source.

 ## What AI Assistance May Not Do